timroster/get-started-java-icp/README.md

   | Push Docker Image to Registry | Uploads the Docker image to the Docker image registry withinin ICP             |
   | Deploy New Docker Image       | Updates the image tag in the Kubernetes deployment triggering a rolling update |

- More details of this pipline can be found in the [Jenkinsfile](./Jenkinsfile).
+ More details of this pipline can be found in [JenkinsfileLab](./JenkinsfileLab).

  1. Jenkins is already installed in this instance of IBM Cloud Private.
-To access it, open the Firefox browser and click on the Jenkins bookmark from the bookmark bar.
+To access it, open the Firefox browser and click on the **Most Visited** entry from the bookmark bar and select **Dashboard[Jenkins]**.

  ![Jenkins bookmark](./images/jenkinsBookmark.png)